stratum-mining/sv2-spec/05-Mining-Protocol.md

+# 5. Mining Protocol

+The Mining Protocol is used to distribute work to Mining Devices, and it's also how they submit their proof of work.

+It can be used without Job Declaration and Template Distribution Protocols, where a subset of the messages are used by a pool to unilaterally distribute work to miners.

+Alternatively, it can be used in conjunction with Job Declaration and Template Distribution Protocols, where both pool and miners coordinate to decide what is valid work.

 ## 5.1 Channels

 The protocol is designed such that downstream devices (or proxies) open communication channels with upstream stratum nodes within established connections.